TD Aeroplan Visa Infinite Privilege vs. Amex Platinum

 • Preferred pricing on base airfare

-• Priority check-ins, baggage handling, and boarding for you and up to 8 travelling companions (plus priority airport standby and flight class upgrade requests)
+• Priority check-in, baggage handling, and boarding for you and up to 8 travelling companions (plus priority airport standby and flight class upgrade requests)

-We estimate the value of the credit card benefits included with the TD Aeroplan VIP to be $5,000.
-The single most valuable benefit you’ll receive is an airline companion voucher that lets you take a single travelling companion on one discounted, round-trip flight per year.
+We estimate the value of the credit card perks included with the TD Aeroplan Visa Infinite Privilege Credit Card to be over $800.
+The single most valuable benefit you'll receive is an airline companion voucher that lets you take a single travelling companion on one discounted, round-trip flight per year.

 DestinationVoucher priceAverage base airfareSavings